 The sleeping experience

 My cabin settled down to sleep fairly quickly, given that the journey was only six hours.
 Again, I was lucky to have a bottom bunk and the bedding was much nicer than on the Lotus Express.
-I did try the complementary earplugs but they didn’t work for me (or anyone else in my cabin) so I quickly switched to my own and fell asleep.
+I tried the complimentary earplugs but they didn’t work for me (or anyone else in my cabin) so I quickly switched to my own and fell asleep.

 We woke up early at around 5am.
 It then got very busy as the full carriage wanted to go to the bathroom, wash teeth and faces and get ready.
 We tucked into the breakfast and my pre-ordered coffee arrived.
 Given the time of the morning, the scenery was much less spectacular as it was still quite misty out, but we did get to see a bit of countryside before arriving at Lao Cai station.